© 2024 St. Louis Public Radio

 St. Louis Public Radio

-Nichole N. Bridges, the St. Louis Art Museum's Morton D. May Curator of the Arts of Africa, Oceania and the Americas, at the St. Louis Art Museum
+Nichole N. Bridges, the St. Louis Art Museum's Morton D. May Curator of the Arts of Africa, Oceania and the Americas, at the St. Louis Art Museum.
+She said the exhibition shows a fuller vision of African art than what is found in the museum's permanent collection.

 The piece sparked the idea for the expansive exhibition, which combines sculpture, photography, drawing, textile art and multimedia pieces to tell a story about telling stories.
 The work on view shows artists holding and passing on inherited wisdom about national origin and identity, social mores and daily life.
 In many cases, the artwork is the container for information that otherwise circulated only by word of mouth.